Back to posts

 These tools excel at generating unit tests for isolated functions.
 They’re less reliable at creating integration tests that span multiple services, handle distributed timing issues, or simulate real-world failure conditions.

-This creates a dangerous illusion of coverage.
-Your dashboard might show 90% coverage, but the untested areas — the ones that cause production incidents — are where they’re weakest.
+The result is a false sense of coverage.
+Your dashboard might show 90%, but the gaps that cause production incidents are exactly where these tools are weakest.

 Test Maintenance Drift

-Over time, this leads to test drift: tests that pass but no longer verify the right behavior.
+Over time that becomes test drift: tests that pass but no longer verify the right behavior.

 A New CI Strategy for the AI Era